 More recently, the Ludlow legionella incident involved a reported case of Legionnaires’ disease associated with The Feathers Hotel in Ludlow in September 2017 where a guest died after suffering a stroke because of Legionnaires’ disease.

-These commonalities can include many known and unknown issues that are dangers in hotels.
+These commonalities can include many known and unknown issues that are dangerous in hotels.

 Let’s explore what these dangers in hotels can look like…